augyg/nix-examples/README.md

-This is a collection nix derivations I have created.
+This is a collection of nix derivations I have created.

 Each comment is peppered with helpful comments to understand why I wrote the file as well as certain components